Robert Coe (colonist): Legacy

-Freeport, New York was originally named "Coe's Neck", after Coe, and remains the name of a local park.
+The Bay View area of Freeport, New York, was originally named "Coe's Neck", after Coe, and remains the name of a local park.
 Cos Cob, Connecticut is named after Coe, derived from "Coe's Cob" meaning "Coe's wall".

 Coe has many notable descendants and towns and important landmarks bearing the names of his descendants.
 Coe Township, Michigan is named after George Coe, Lieutenant Governor of Michigan and Coe Township, Rock Island County, Illinois is named for Albert S. Coe who served in the Illinois General Assembly and developed the area's agricultural industry.
 Coe, Indiana is named for one of the founders of Indianapolis and a frontier physician, Isaac Coe.

-The namesake of Henry W. Coe State Park, the largest state park in Northern California and the second largest state park in the state and popular campground Coe Ranch, Henry Willard Coe, Jr. The visitor center near Homestead, Florida of Everglades National Park is named for descendant Ernest F. Coe, who founded the park.
-Mount Coe and Coe Glacier are named for Henry Coe, a naturalist and journalist who ascended Mount Adams in the 19th century.
+The namesake of Henry W. Coe State Park, the largest state park in Northern California and the second largest state park in the state and popular campground Coe Ranch, Henry Willard Coe Jr. The visitor center near Homestead, Florida of Everglades National Park is named for descendant Ernest F. Coe, who founded the park.
+Coe Glacier is named for Henry C. Coe, a naturalist and journalist who first ascended Mount Adams in the 19th century.
 He platted the town of Hood River, Oregon, which was settled by Nathaniel Coe, a pioneer politician and his father.
 They cultivated the Hood River Valley with fruit trees.

 Coe College, is named for Daniel Coe, another descendant, and Coe Elementary School in Seattle is named after descendant Frantz Hunt Coe, though the original building burned down in 2001.
 Coe Circle, a park in Portland, Oregon, is named after descendant Henry Waldo Coe, where he commissioned the installation of a gilt bronze statue of Joan of Arc.
 Dudley Coe Hall at Bowdoin College, formerly the infirmary, is named for the son of Thomas Upham Coe, an alumnus, who was a prominent doctor and lumber baron of Bangor, Maine.
 Portraits of Thomas Upham Coe are in the Smithsonian Libraries and Archives and the Harvard Art Museums.
+Mount Coe is named for Ebenezer S. Coe, his father, who first surveyed western Maine and was an engineer and business partner of David Pingree.
 Coe Hall at Wiley University was named for Herman Gurnee Coe, the commissioner of Cedar County, Iowa, and his daughter, Isabel, who taught there.

-Coe's second great grandson, Jonas Coe, fought alongside George Washington in the American Revolutionary War.
-He served in the Commander-in-Chief's Guard in the Battle of Long Island and gave the military sermon upon Washington's death after having become a reverend.
+Coe's second great-grandson, Jonas Coe, fought alongside George Washington in the American Revolutionary War.
+He served in the Commander-in-Chief's Guard in the Battle of Long Island and gave the military sermon upon Washington's death after having become a minister.